-You can reschedule or cancel appointments that were previously made in the Graphical Appointment Book application.
+You can reschedule appointments that were previously made in the Graphical Appointment Book application.

-- 1. In the Graphical Appointment Book application, search for the appointment that you want to modify.
-Enter the customer's location or service address. - 2.
-In the Appointment Book field, select the appointment book. - 3.
-Click Find. - 4.
-In the Existing Appointments section, select the appointment that you want to change. - 5.
-Optional: To cancel the appointment, click the Cancel Appointment icon at the end of the row. - 6.
-To reschedule the appointment, right-click on the cell that represents the day and appointment window in the graphical appointment view.
+- 1. In the Graphical Appointment Book application, search for the appointment that you want to reschedule.
+Enter values in the Location, Appointment Book, and Job Plan fields to locate the appointment. - 2.
+Click Find. - 3.
+In the Existing Appointments table window, select the appointment that you want to reschedule. - 4.
+In the graphical appointment view, right-click on the green segment that represents the appointment window when you want to schedule the appointment.
 Select Reschedule Selected Appointment.